A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 Log in to your Discover account to redeem rewards.
-You can redeem them for account credit, charitable donations, electronic deposits to your bank account or payment at Amazon.com.
+You can redeem them for account credit, charitable donations, electronic deposits to your bank account or Amazon.com payments.
 If you have at least $20 cash back, you can redeem it for gift cards or eCertificates from Discover’s partners.

-With its cardholder-friendly policies, the Discover it® Student Cash Back is an excellent pick for first-timers.
-Consider whether you can take advantage of its rotating-cashback categories to get maximum value from it.
+With its cardholder-friendly policies, Discover it® Student Cash Back is an excellent pick for first-timers.
+Consider whether you can take advantage of its rotating cashback categories to get maximum value from it.

 Frequently asked questions